 47. Vivienne Westwood

 Vivienne Isabel Swire was born in England on April 8, 1941.
 Considered one of the most eccentric and candid fashion designers in the world, Westwood rose to fame in the late 1970s when her early designs helped shape the look of the punk rock and grunge movement.
 Her daring sense of style has made her an iconic fashion figure who will go down in history.
 Vivienne Westwood is truly a living legend in the fashion world.

 Born in 1946 in Nottingham, England, Paul Smith‘s childhood ambition was to become a professional racing cyclist.
 However, at age 17, he suffered a serious accident that put an end to his dream of racing.
 Ironically, his time in the hospital allowed him to befriend local art students who would introduce him to the world of art and fashion.
 His design aesthetic is synonymous with classic British tailoring and style.
 Simplicity is the designer’s mantra, along with designing “well-made, good quality, [and] simple cut” fashion.

 49. Jil Sander

 German fashion designer, Jill Sander, created her first collection in 1973.
 She soon became celebrated for designing sophisticated, stylish workwear that was expertly tailored and made in lavish fabrics.
 Her collections had neutral color palettes and focused on simplicity and wearability, which stood in stark contrast to the brightly-hued, highly embellished looks that would follow in the 1980s.

 50. Anna Sui

 American fashion designer Anna Sui is famed for her boho-chic style aesthetic and several ready-to-wear collections.
-The Detroit native has mastered the art of pairing bright colors with black and used bold fabrics that reflect her Asian culture and individual creativity.
+The Detroit native has mastered the art of pairing bright colors with black.
+Her designs are also famous for using bold fabrics that reflect her Asian culture and individual creativity.